curityio/mcp-authorization-secured-api/TASKS.md

 - Change to a stocks API with money details that a financial person might access.
 - Change to pre-deployed user accounts to represent administrator approval.
 - Change to email authentication, to represent employees needing to prove their identity.
+- Return useful errors to the MCP client if there is an API error like access token expiry